mulesoft-catalyst/hashicorp-vault-connector/README.md

 ```
 **Note**: When using sensitive information as for the token and password above, it is especially important to secure access to the operating system.
 Anyone who can run a `ps` command or view a Java console will be able to see the decrypted values that are stored in the Mule application's memory.

 As this is built as a Mule module, the way to use it within an application is the same as for any other Mule module.
-Simply search for the Hashicorp Vault module in Exchange from the Mule Palette within Anypoint Studio and then import it from there.
+The prerequisite here is to deploy the module into your instance of Anypoint Exchange, see how [here](https://docs.mulesoft.com/exchange/to-publish-assets-maven).
+Then, simply search for the Hashicorp Vault module in Exchange from the Mule Palette within Anypoint Studio and then import it from there.

 Below a mule xml configuration for a test application that uses this connector.